swcarpentry/python-novice-gapminder/_episodes/02-variables.md

 > ## Variables Persist Between Cells
 >
-> Be aware that it is the order of **execution** of cells that is important in a Jupyter notebook, not the order
+> Be aware that it is the *order* of execution of cells that is important in a Jupyter notebook, not the order
 > in which they appear.
-Python will remember **all** the code that was run previously, including any variables you have
+Python will remember *all* the code that was run previously, including any variables you have
 > defined, irrespective of the order in the notebook.
 Therefore if you define variables lower down the notebook and then
 > (re)run cells further up, those defined further down will still be present.
-As an example, create 2 cells with the
+As an example, create two cells with the
 > following content, in this order:
 >
 > ~~~
 > print(myval)
 > ~~~
-> {: .python}
+> {: .language-python}
 >
 > ~~~
 > myval = 1
 > ~~~
-> {: .python}
+> {: .language-python}
 >
 > If you execute this in order, the first cell will give an error.
-However, if you run the first cell **after** the second
+However, if you run the first cell *after* the second
-> cell it will print out ‘1’.
+> cell it will print out `1`.
 To prevent confusion, it can be helpful to use the `Kernel` -> `Restart & Run All` option which
 > clears the interpreter and runs everything from a clean slate going top to bottom.
 {: .callout}

 ## Variables can be used in calculations.

 *   We can use variables in calculations just as if they were values.
-    *   Remember, we assigned 42 to `age` a few lines ago.
+    *   Remember, we assigned the value `42` to `age` a few lines ago.

 ~~~
 age = age + 3
 print('Age in three years:', age)
 ~~~
-{: .python}
+{: .language-python}
 ~~~
 Age in three years: 45
 ~~~